salman-h-khan/ZSD_Release/README.md

 # Zero-Shot Object Detection

-This code is the testing side implementation of the following work:
+This code is the testing implementation of the following work:

 Shafin Rahman, Salman Khan, and Fatih Porikli.
 "Zero-Shot Object Detection: Learning to Simultaneously Recognize and Localize Novel Concepts."